NRaoV/guestbook-12-factor/README.md

 ##### VI.
 Processes

+Execute app as stateless process

 - [ ] Move state (sticky sessions) from within your app to an external service such as redis or cloudant.
 This app stores its guestbook state in a cloudant DB as seen [here](src/main/java/wasdev/sample/rest/VisitorAPI.java)

 ##### VII.
 Port Binding

+Export services via port binding.
+Apps should be self-contained.

 - [ ] Embed runtime execution environments into the app.
 Such as with the `FROM websphere-liberty:webProfile7` in the [Dockerfile](Dockerfile)
 - [ ] Expose service (such as HTTP) via a port and allow other apps by following `IV.
 Backing Services` factor.
 For this app, this is done via [server.xml](server.xml) and available for consumption by other services via the Kubernetes [service](charts/liberty-starter/templates/service.yaml).

 ##### VIII.
 Concurrency

+Scale out via the process model

 - [ ] Scale out by adding more instances of your application (horizontal scaling) rather than adding more resources (vertical scaling).
 This is done in Kubernetes by increasing the number of replicas in the [deployment.yaml](charts/liberty-starter/templates/deployment.yaml) or by using the `kubectl scale` command
 - [ ] The process for your application is a first-class citizen for your deployment platform.
 Containers are just processes.
 If your app is running as PID 1, you can ensure that Kubernetes or Swarm can manage and scale that process like any other.

 ##### IX.
 Disposability

+Maximize robustness with fast startup and graceful shutdown

 - [ ] Minimize startup times.
 Startup times can be reduced by using Docker and taking advantage of its built in layering system.
 Also consider lazy-loading or other practices to reduce times.
 - [ ] Handle SIGTERM events sent to your application.
 With Docker you can test by running `docker run` without the `-d` flag, and typing `ctrl+c` in your console to see how your container shuts down.